MicrosoftDocs/learn/learn-pr/reactors/blockchain-learning-solidity/includes/4-value-types.md

 - Signed: Include negative and positive numbers.
 Can represent as **int**.
 - Unsigned: Includes positive numbers only.
 Can represent as **uint**.

-If a number of bits isn't specified, the default value is 256 bits.
+If many bits aren't specified, the default value is 256 bits.

 The following operations can be applied to integers: